nivedh77/KANPEELI/README.md

-#  KANNPEELI — Eyelashes count,nobody asked for.
+#  KANPEELI — Eyelashes count,nobody asked for.

 > The world didn't need this.
 We built it anyway.

-KANNPEELI is an intentionally useless AI-powered computer-vision system that detects, analyzes, and counts eyelashes from a camera feed or uploaded image.
+KANPEELI is an intentionally useless AI-powered computer-vision system that detects, analyzes, and counts eyelashes from a camera feed or uploaded image.

 It combines computer vision, a playful ocular-analysis interface, cinematic eye references, rankings, and completely unnecessary scientific metrics to answer humanity's most important unanswered question: